Interstellar dust production, destruction and effects of dust depletion in galaxies: Chemical Evolution Modelling of Interstellar Dust

 Finally, in Section \ref{sec_summary}, I present a summary and draw some conclusions.

-\section{Chemical evolution modelling of interstellar dust}
+\section{Chemical Evolution Modelling of Interstellar Dust}

 In this section, I will present the basic tools which are needed to model the chemical evolution of interstellar dust, namely the set of differential equations that one needs to solve to evaluate the behaviour of dust in the ISM.
-For a set of chemical elements of interest, it is often important to know the mass fraction of each species that is subtracted from the gas and included in the solid phase, i.e. in the form of grains as a function of time and other fundamental quantities.
+For a set of chemical elements of interest, it is often important to know the mass fraction of each species that is subtracted from the gas and included in the solid phase, i.e., in the form of grains as a function of time and other fundamental quantities.
 First, I will briefly describe the elements most commonly found in the dust phase and which will be particularly recurrent in this review.
 To the purpose of this review, it is convenient to familiarise with a standard, simplified set of chemical evolution equations, which is of general use in studies of the evolution of the interstellar composition in various environments.
 Finally, I will present a more detailed chemical evolution equation specifically aimed at studying dust evolution.

-\subsection{Some elements like to be in dust, some others don't}
+\subsection{Some Elements Like to Be in Dust, Some Others Don't}

-A very large fraction of all the chemical elements heavier than H and He, commonly called {\it metals}, have been found as constituents of solid compounds in meteorites and chondrites (e. g., \cite{vankooten2022}).
+Hydrogen, the most abundant element in the Universe, is only indirectly incorporated into interstellar dust, playing a key role in surface chemistry and in the formation of molecular and icy mantles on dust grains.
+On the other hand, a large fraction of all the chemical elements heavier than H and He, commonly called {\it metals}, have been found as constituents of solid compounds in meteorites and chondrites (e.g., \cite{vankooten2022}).
 The capacity of an element to migrate from gas to solid phase is associated to the concept of volatility.
 The volatility of a chemical element is useful to quantify its tendency to condense into dust grains, and is commonly expressed by the condensation temperature.
-In geochemistry and cosmochemistry, this quantity is commonly defined as the temperature at which a specific element would condense from a gas of solar composition\cite{lodders2003,wood2019}.
+In geochemistry and cosmochemistry, this quantity is commonly defined as the temperature at which a specific element would condense from a gas of solar composition \cite{lodders2003,wood2019}.